[Manager Interview] What is Beyond GTA, the company that operates servers in Canada?

 Basically, our work in server operation and development doesn't require us to be very proactive.
 In order to realize what our customers want, we need to think about what they are thinking when they say it, rather than simply reacting to what they say, and what it is they really want to do.
 Otherwise, I think it will be difficult to come up with a good answer.
 Regarding the last point, "aesthetic sense," I believe that by acting with sincerity and a desire to provide something appropriate for the customer, rather than relying on the one-sided aesthetic sense of an individual or company, we can create something that is well-received

-Another thing I've felt especially recently is that the ability to fact-check the various pieces of information that are overflowing in the world, and the ability to verify information yourself and determine whether it is correct, is extremely important.
-Without this ability, it's impossible to find what is truly correct among the overwhelming amount of information available.
+Another thing I've been particularly feeling latelyof fact-checking skills for the vast amount of information available in the world, and the ability to properly verify and judge for yourself whether information is correct.
+Without that ability, it's impossible to find what's truly accurate amidst the overwhelming amount of information.

 Servers and programs can function even if they have bugs or are incomplete.
 The internet is littered with information such as "If you do this, you can do this" or "If you want to write a program like this, you should do this."
 However, while the information there may be the right answer for a particular situation at the time, it is not necessarily the right approach or answer for the problems we or our customers are currently facing